Skip to main content

 5 mentions Positive Neutral Negative

-The game's optimization has received mixed feedback, with some players appreciating the replay value from its branching potential, while others report significant performance issues and bugs that detract from the experience.
-Overall, there is a consensus that optimization needs improvement to enhance gameplay stability across different setups.
+The game's optimization is mixed, with some players appreciating its depth for strategic optimization, while others report performance issues and bugs that impact gameplay.
+Overall, improvements are needed to address technical problems and enhance stability across different setups.

 • “This branching potential adds replay value, especially for players who enjoy optimization or trial-and-error learning.”